bbc/genie-starter-pack/docs/gameplay-components/select-screen.md

 import { Select } from "../node_modules/genie/src/components/select.js";
 ```

 - Then, in `src/main.js` add the select screen to the `transitions array`.
-For example:

 ```javascript
 const transitions = [